dadhi/FastExpressionCompiler/README.md

 namespace FastExpressionCompiler.LightExpression.UnitTests
 ```

-You may look at it as a bare wrapper over expression node which helps you to compose the computation tree.
+You may look at it as a bare-bone wrapper for the computation operation node which helps you to compose the computation tree (without messing with the IL emit directly).
-It __won't do any node compatibility verification__ for the tree as the `Expression` does and why the creation of the latter is slower.
+It __won't validate operations compatibility__ for the tree the way `System.Linq.Expression` does it, and partially why it is so slow.
-Hopefully you are checking the expression arguments yourself and not waiting for `Expression` exceptions to blow up - then you are safe.
+Hopefully you are checking the expression arguments yourself and not waiting for the `Expression` exceptions to blow-up.

 [Sample expression](https://github.com/dadhi/FastExpressionCompiler/blob/6da130c62f6adaa293f34a1a0c19ea4522f9c989/test/FastExpressionCompiler.LightExpression.UnitTests/LightExpressionTests.cs#L167)